Belssie/Music/README.md

 - mapping;
 - annotations;
 - logging;
-## Technologies
-The project is created on Spring Tools Suite 4/Java and the used database is MySQL.
 The project consists of and uses different technologies, such as:
 - Spring boot;
 - Maven;